OM System OM-3

 Tone

-From ISO 80 to ISO 400, the OM-3 captures a full 12 stops of dynamic range, linearly encoded in the 12-bit RAW file.
-Even at ISO 12,800, about 8 stops of linear dynamic range are available, which is ample for high-quality applications.
+From ISO 80 to ISO 400, the OM-3 captures at least 12 stops of dynamic range, encoded in the 12-bit RAW file.
+Even at ISO 12,800, approximately 8 stops of linear dynamic range are available.
+OM System's in-camera RAW conversion engine allows fine-tuning of the tone transfer curve, creating a natural, film-like rendering with 10,125 possible characteristic curves for stills and movies.
+Alternatively, the unique Auto Gradation function encodes the full dynamic range of the 12-bit RAW file into an 8-bit JPEG.

 Color